stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Jesus Strong & Kind
+1. Ancient of Days
-2. Jesus Saves!
+2. All Creature of our God and King
-3. Behold the Lamb (Communion Hymn)
+3. The Church’s One Foundation
-4. See Him Coming
+4. Undivided

 ## 4pm
 1. Once for all